Bristol Rovers F.C.: Rivalries

 Bristol Rovers's main rivals are city neighbours Bristol City, with whom they contest the Bristol derby.
 An in-depth report by the Football Pools in 2008 deemed this rivalry 8th fiercest rivalry in English football.
 The most recent encounter between the clubs as of March 2025 took place on 4 September 2013, which saw Rovers beaten by City in a Football League Trophy tie at Ashton Gate Stadium by a 2–1 scoreline.
 Other rivals are Newport County and mainly teams from the West Country, such as Swindon Town, Cheltenham Town, Yeovil Town and Forest Green Rovers.

 In the past, rivalries also emerged with Severnside rivals Cardiff City known as the Severnside derby.
 Rovers' most recent meeting against Cardiff was an EFL Cup defeat in August 2024.
 The last time Cardiff and Bristol Rovers were in the same league was in the 1999–2000 season in the Second Division.

 The first time Rovers encountered Yeovil was a Football League Trophy match in October 2001, which Rovers won via a penalty shoot-out.
 The most recent encounter between the teams was in the EFL Trophy in October 2018, which Rovers won 2–0.

-As of September 2024, Rovers last played Swindon Town in October 2022 in the EFL Trophy (a 3–0 win), Cheltenham Town in the 2023–24 League One season, a 3–1 victory, and Forest Green Rovers in the 2022–23 League One season (a 3–1 away victory).
+As of April 2026, Rovers last played Swindon Town in a 1–1 draw at the County Ground on 28 February 2026.
+They last played Cheltenham Town in a 4–0 win at the Memorial Stadium on 25 April 2026.